25% OFF On Grammarly Premium

 3. Capitalization

-As you may already know, capitalization refers to the uppercase letters to signify the beginning of a sentence and proper nouns (names of people, places, organizations, etc.).
+As you may already know, capitalization refers to the uppercase letters that signify the beginning of a sentence and proper nouns (names of people, places, organizations, etc.).
 But apart from this standard use, capitalization highlights vital details in a sentence.

 Even though improper capitalization does not change the meaning of a sentence, it may misalign the text.
 Hence, you must know when to use uppercase letters and when to avoid them.